isomerpages/ogp-isomer/_getting-started/FAQs/Security & Policy.md

 #### Why is my IHP scan result not 100%?
 The Isomer team is working closely with the CSA team and has received assurance that all Isomer root domains align with IHP.
 Therefore, **your score does not matter at this time.** Isomer is working on this issue, so **you do not need to take any action right now.**

-The Isomer team
-Isomer is migrating sites to a new infrastructure.
-This will automatically give your site a score of 95% on CSA IHP.
+Isomer is currently migrating sites to a new infrastructure, which will automatically give your site a score of 95% on CSA IHP.
 Isomer is also working on HTTP compression to push your score up to 100%.
-They will contact your site directly to tell you what to do next.
+The team will contact your site directly on any actionables.

-For the moment, IHP scan results should focus on root domains (for example, [isomer.gov.sg](http://isomer.gov.sg/)), instead of www subdomains (for example, [www.isomer.gov.sg](http://www.isomer.gov.sg/)).
+For the moment, IHP scan results should focus on root domains (e.g. isomer.gov.sg), instead of www subdomains (e.g. www.isomer.gov.s ).

 #### Do I need to perform a CAGE scan?